Accelerated-Cloud-Storage/acs-sdk-python/README.md

 $ python -m pip install -e .
 ```
 #### Write Code
-You can either use the client or a FUSE mount.
+You can either use the client for an interface similar to the AWS SDK or a FUSE mount for a file system interface.
 Check out the example folder or the docs folder for more details.

 ## Share bucket
 You can also bring your existing buckets into the service by setting a bucket policy and then sharing the bucket with the service.